bionic-gpt/bionic-gpt/README.md

 ## Manage Data Governance with GuardRails

-- 📁 doc uplaod
+- 📁 Batch Guardrails: Apply rules to documents uploaded by our batch data pipeline.
-- 🏅 streaming results
+- 🏅 Streaming Guardrails: LLMs deliver results in streams, we can apply rules in realtime as hte stream flies by.
-- promp injection
+- Prompt injection: We can gusrd against prompt injections attacks as well as many more.

 ## Muliple Models